nfelnlp/nfelnlp.github.io/index.md

 My main research interest is making (neural) language models more interpretable.
 This entails building applications that make use of explainability methods and aim to democratize access to explanations.

 # News 🤩
-2022-07-04 : Paper on "Personality-aware Chatbots" accepted to SIGDIAL 2022.
+2022-07-04 : Companion paper to "Personalized Conversational Agents" accepted to SIGDIAL 2022.
 2022-06-15 : Paper on "Personalized Conversational Agents" accepted to INTERSPEECH 2022.
 2022-06-14 : "Mediators" is now available on arXiv.
-2022-06-04 : First-author paper "Mediators: Conversational Agents Explaining Language Model Behavior" accepted to the IJCAI-ECAI 2022 Workshop on XAI.
+2022-06-04 : First-author paper "Mediators: Conversational Agents Explaining Language Model Behavior" (announced on 2022-05-09) accepted to the IJCAI-ECAI 2022 Workshop on XAI.
 2022-05-09 : First-author paper on "Dialogue-based Language Model Explanations" submitted.
 More info soon!
 2022-04-04 : Paper on "Textual Explanations for Clinical Decision Support" accepted to LREC as a poster.
 2022-03-31 : Two papers I reviewed for my colleagues were accepted to the NLP-Power! and Repl4NLP workshops at [ACL 2022](https://dfki-nlp.github.io/post/acl2022/)